 A property’s ownership and tax status is the first thing to check when initiating the pre-demolition process.
 If the property has an identifiable owner who is paying property taxes, code enforcement actions can keep the building up to required health and safety standards in lieu of demolition.
 If the property the owner has not paid property taxes, the jurisdiction can pursue tax foreclosure and place liens on the property to recover the costs of demolition.
 Localities with land banks can use them to acquire and hold the property before or after demolition.

 Acquiring properties through tax foreclosure can be a slow and complex process.
 If enabling state-wide legislation (such as New Jersey’s law) is available, municipalities can use a spot blight eminent domain to acquire properties more rapidly.
 This process permits cities to use their eminent domain powers to take the title of abandoned and blighted properties and convey them to responsible owners who can demolish them.
 The municipality then pays the owner the fair market value of the property.
-More information on spot blight eminent domain can be found on the Housing and Community Development Network of New Jersey’s website.
+Learn more about spot blight eminent domain from the Housing and Community Development Network of New Jersey.

 Jurisdictions can also establish “fast track” or expedite procedures for obtaining approval to demolish privately-owned vacant nuisance properties.
 For example, the City of Chicago’s Fast Track Abatement Program authorizes the City to demolish residential and commercial buildings (up to three stories) that are vacant, unsecured, and hazards to the community.
 The process is administrative rather than judicial, except when the owner objects to the demolition and the case is brought to the City’s housing court.
 A typical fast track demolition process in Chicago takes around ninety days to complete after initial notice to the property owner.
 Once the demolition is completed, the City attempts to recoup the demolition costs by getting a judgement against the owner, which allows the City to place a lien on other assets the property owner might have.